Content

 • Adams, Marilyn McCord.
 Horrendous Evils and the Goodness of God.
 Ithaca: Cornell University Press, 1999.

 • Augustine.
-On the Free Choice of the Will, On Grace and Free Choice and Other Writings, Cambridge Texts in the History of Philosophy.
+On the Free Choice of the Will, On Grace and Free Choice, and Other Writings.
 Cambridge: Cambridge University Press, 2010.

 • Fiddes, Paul S. The Creative Suffering of God.
 Oxford: Clarendon Press, 1988.